ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 </TabItem>
 </Tabs>

-Using the State Init, we can now build the transaction and send it to the blockchain.
+Using the State Init, we can now build the message and send it to the blockchain.
 To carry out this process **a minimum wallet balance of 0.1 TON** (the balance can be less, but this amount is guaranteed to be sufficient) is required.
 To accomplish this, we’ll need to run the code mentioned earlier in the tutorial, get the correct wallet address and send 0.1 TON to this address.

-Let’s start with building the transaction similar to the one we built **in the previous section**:
+Let’s start with building the message similar to the one we built **in the previous section**:

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">